lbinria/trace-validation-docs/presentation.md

 - Merge trace files that was produced by different processes
 - Execute TLC on the trace spec for a given trace file in order to make validation

+# Results

+ - Identification of some bugs:
+    - KeyValueStore
+        - Identify forgotten conditions / guards (3 cases)
+    - Raft
+        - Identification of inattention errors on inequalities (strict instead of non-strict)
+    - Instrumentation
+        - Identify forgotten thread synchronisation (1 case)

+ - Bug can be identified very quickly:
+    - Use of `desc` field (give information about the action which has failed)
+    - Get line number of trace that fail (use of TLA+ debugger with trace spec)

+# Results

+ - Very useful to avoid regression
+ - Very useful when implementing a spec
+    - Allow us to control that implementation respect the spec. at each step

+ - Need to know the specification
+    - Especially all the actions (to be able to log all events)
+    - The structure of variables (to be able to update them partially)
+    - The part of the system that is distributed

+`pandoc -V fontsize=10pt -t beamer -o presentation.pdf presentation.md`